Jericho (2006 TV series): Third season

-In 2017, Skeet Ulrich gave a reason why the show didn't move to Netflix:

-We were close [to a third season] about four or five years ago.
-Karim Zreik, one of the producers, called me and said, "Netflix has a schedule, they have budget, they have locations.
-Are you in?"
-I said, "Absolutely, with one proviso: That first script back has to time-jump five years, and the world has devolved way lower than we could ever have imagined."
-And they were on board with it.
-And CBS wouldn't sell it.
-The deal wouldn't work for them.

 Fourth season

 Season 4 is a continuation of the comic book series released by IDW Publishing on August 15, 2012.
 The five issue story picked up after the events of Jericho: Season Three.
 The comic was written by Kalinda Vazquez, and the process was overseen by the television series' writers.

 Characters and setting

+From left to right: Rob Hawkins, Gray Anderson (standing), Dale Turner (crouching), Emily Sullivan, Jake Green, Heather Lisinski, Eric Green, Johnston Green, Gail Green, Stanley Richmond, and Bonnie Richmond.

 Characters

 Jericho features an ensemble cast of characters, along with a number of minor and recurring roles.
 The series website listed eleven main cast members.
 Alicia Coppola moved from a recurring role to a regular character in February 2008.
 Gerald McRaney did not have a regular role in season 2.
 Esai Morales was only present in season 2.